drmmarsunited/rackspacecloud_powershell/README.md

 <b>Powershell Execution Policy</b>

 * This script is not yet signed.
-In order for this module to be properly imported, please run "Set-ExecutionPolicy Unrestricted" as a local/domain admin on your server.
+In order for this module to be properly imported, please run "Set-ExecutionPolicy Unrestricted" as a local/domain admin on your server. <b> Please note, if you have UAC enabled, you must run Powershell "as an administrator" to be able to manipulate execution policy.</b>

 <h2>How to Install</h2>